joshdan95/SuperStore-Analysis-SQL-Visualization/README.md

 Analyse profit data and determine which region and state on a average brings in more profit, And which age category averages more profit.

+DATA SET:The data set is publicly available on Kaggle.

 BUSINESS QUESTIONS:

-1. TREND OF STATE WISE PROFIT

-2. AVERAGE PROFIT BY STATE

-3. AVERAGE PROFIT BY REGION

-4. AVERAGE PROFIT BY AGE RANGE

-5.QUARTERLY AVERAGE PROFIT REGION-WISE
+1. Trend of state wise profit

+2. Average profit by states

+3. Average profit by region

+4. Average profit by age range

+5.Quarterly average region-wise

-6.OVERALL AVG.SALES, AVG.PROFIT, AVG.DISCOUNT
+6.Overall AVG.SALES, AVG.PROFIT, AVG.DISCOUNT

-TOOLS USED:
+ KEY INSIGHTS

+ 1. Surprisingly age range between 80-90 averages more profit than other age ranges.

+ 2. Montana is the only state with no profit

+ 3. South dakota averages more profit than any other state

+ 4. Region wise south zone averages more profit than all other regions.

-MS-EXCEL, MS-SQL, TABLEAU FOR DATA ANALYSIS AND DATA VISUALIZATION
+TOOLS USED: MS-EXCEL, MS-SQL, TABLEAU FOR DATA ANALYSIS AND DATA VISUALIZATION

 ![profit  dashboard](https://user-images.githubusercontent.com/101450511/166460776-0c8b1da5-3ccf-4b5a-81eb-bccce07c9272.png)